Best Cleaning Tools for Home

 07

-Mop and Bucket System
+Microfiber Mop and Dust Mop System

 • Flat microfiber mops with removable, washable pads have replaced traditional string mops in professional cleaning.
 The flat design maintains consistent floor contact, while microfiber pads trap dirt instead of spreading it.
 Professional systems use two-bucket methods: one for clean solution, one for dirty water.
 This prevents recontaminating floors with dirty mop water, a problem that leaves floors dirtier than before cleaning.
 For Vancouver homes with hardwood, laminate, or tile, microfiber mops reduce water exposure that causes warping and grout deterioration.